Tiffany O’Donnell is the Chief Executive Officer of Women Lead Change.

 Ms. Ramsey built Women Lead Change’s organization and reputation.
 Under her stewardship, IWLC grew from a grassroots-driven once-a-year event to a 501(c)(3) leadership organization that hosts conferences, underwrites research and advances organizational and individual development.
-Its mission is to advance women’s leadership development and excellence, their organizations and impact the greater regional economy.
 Ms. Ramsey introduced Women Lead Change’s CEO Forum, Student Track and Invest in She programming.

 She is a trustee for the Millicent Rogers Museum in Taos, New Mexico, a founding member of Invest to Elect Women New Mexico and a national delegate for Vision 2020 (a coalition of organizations and individuals committed to achieve women’s economic and social equality).
 Throughout her career, Ms. Ramsey served on statewide and community boards including The Iowa Business Council Deputies (Chair 2010), Professional Developers of Iowa, Forward Wisconsin (chair, 2009), the Four Oaks Board of Directors (2011-2012, chair), Corridor Women Connect Board of Directors (chair 2010-2012) and Theatre Cedar Rapids Boards of Directors (2003- 2005 Chair) and Trustees, St. Luke’s UnityPoint Foundation Board of Directors, Waypoint Services Boards of Directors and Trustees and the National Czech and Slovak Museum and Library.

 In 2009, the Corridor Business Journal recognized Ms. Ramsey as a Woman of Influence in the Iowa City-Cedar Rapids Corridor.
 Waypoint recognized her as a Pillar of the Community in 2011.
 In 2013, the Women’s Equality Coalition of Linn County honored her as Woman of the Year.